Frequently Asked Questions

 Please call us at (800) 428-1318 for a list of possible locations for Manufactured Housing and RV Parks where lots may be available for sale. you may also e-mail us at firstname.lastname@example.org and a list will be sent to you.

 Jacobsen Homes offers a one-year from closing and/or move-in date warranty for defects in material and workmanship under normal conditions on the manufactured home itself.
-The air conditioning unit and the appliances are warranted by the manufacturer which is explained in the manuals that come with them.
+The air conditioning unit is warranted by the manufacturer, which is explained in the manual that come with the unit.
 LeeCorp Homes’ Warranty Specialist relays warranty concerns to the manufacturer and follows up with both manufacturer and customers to be sure the issues have been addressed to the customers’ satisfaction.
 LeeCorp Homes warranties all the aspects of the exterior package for defects in material and workmanship under normal conditions for one year from closing and/or move-in date.